Macron says Russia can't win in Ukraine after strike on mall - NewsBreak

 As they have in other attacks, Russian officials claimed the shopping center was not the target.

 In a virtual address to the U.N.
-Security Council, Ukrainian President Volodymyr Zelenskyy said Russia has become a terrorist state and called for it to be expelled from the United Nations.
-He also urged the U.N. to establish an international tribunal to investigate Russia’s action in Ukraine.
+Security Council, Ukrainian President Volodymyr Zelenskyy accused Russian President Vladimir Putin of being a “terrorist” and called for Russia to be expelled from the United Nations.
+He also urged the U.N. to establish an international tribunal to investigate Russia's action in Ukraine.

 Zelenskyy ended his address by asking all in the chamber to stand in silent tribute to the “tens of thousands” of Ukrainian children and adults killed in the war.
 All council members rose, including Russia’s deputy U.N. ambassador Dmitry Polyansky.